 - The “One doc per family” will group your results into simple families, showing only one result from each (this may disrupt the result count and slow down the “select all documents” feature on the search result page).

 - Stemming of results can be turned on or off, by default it is turned on.
 Stemming is an algorithm which modifies your search so only the “stems” of words are checked.
-For example with stemming on the words: “run”, “runner” and “running” are all treated the same in both the query and in target documents.
-With stemming turned on you will get more results at the cost of some accuracy, and when it is turned on you will have higher accuracy but might miss close results.
+For example with stemming on the words: “run”, “runner” and “running” are all stemmed to the word “run” and treated the same in both the query and in target documents.
+With stemming turned on you will get more results at the cost of some accuracy, and when it is turned off you will have higher accuracy but might miss close results.
+Note that wildcard search terms may not work as expected for searches where Stemming is turned on.
+Wildcard terms are not stemmed and therefore may not match against the stemmed values in the search index.
+For example, “runn*” won’t match “runner”or “running” with Stemming turned on.
 Read more about stemming on wikipedia.

 - Query language allows you to change the language your queries are entered in.
 This will have an effect on how the queries are interpreted (including how stemming is processed).